 - Preheat your oven.

-- Mix the sourdough starter, eggs, oil, pumpkin puree and vanilla together in a bowl.
-Make sure you mix them together really well and that the eggs are well beaten.
+- Mix the sourdough starter, eggs, oil, pumpkin puree and vanilla extract together in a large bowl.
+Make sure you mix the wet ingredients together really well and that the eggs are well beaten.

 - Mix the flour, baking powder, salt, spices and sugar in a separate bowl.